 I even care about this more than students’ grades.
 In my mind, and I think in the minds of most people who employ my students later in life, if you graduate from university and don’t have the skills or dispositions necessary to teach yourself new things for the rest of your life, it doesn’t really matter what your GPA says: You’re not educated.
 And if I shepherd a student through the university without putting them in a position time and again to hone these skills and dispositions, it doesn’t matter what my title or my course evaluations say: I’m not an educator.

-This quote summarizes exactly why I started incorporating inquiry-based learning (IBL) and the Moore method into my courses.
+This quote summarizes exactly why I started incorporating inquiry-based learning (IBL) into my courses.
 IBL is not a magic bullet, but the experiences that I have had watching students transform into independent learners is why I am so passionate about it.
 I want students to have life-changing experiences!
 Learning the content of mathematics is just a bonus.

 Robert ends the article with the following statement.